yuricd/yuridelgado.dev/src/blog/posts/us-real-estate-analysis-using-de-tools.md

 ![Top 10 most visited real estate websites in US](../images/real-estate-websites.jpg) <sup>Figure 1.
 Top 10 most visited real estate websites in US.</sup>

-Zillow seems to be a good source of data.
-Since my goal is not to get data from a hundred different cities across the whole country, a simple scraper can handle that.
+Zillow seemed to be a good source of data.
+Since my goal was not to get data from a hundred different cities across the whole country, a simple scraper could handle that.
 I wanted to compare cities in different situations in terms of tourism, property availability, income, etc. So the cities that came to my mind were Orlando, FL, and Stamford, CT (I don’t know why, it just popped into my mind, and it was a good candidate, indeed).

 ### 1. Getting the data